-This Plan covers only services and supplies that are considered medically necessary.
-To be considered medically necessary, vision services or supplies must be:
+This Plan covers only services and supplies that are considered Medically Necessary.
+To be considered Medically Necessary, dental services or supplies must be:

-- Ordered by a doctor or optician; - Commonly and customarily recognized as appropriate for proper vision care and treatment:

-- Neither educational nor experimental in nature; and - Not furnished mainly for the purpose of vision or other research.
+- Ordered by a Dentist; - Commonly and customarily recognized as appropriate for proper dental care and treatment; - Neither educational nor experimental in nature; and - Not furnished mainly for the purpose of dental or other research.